Treatment with Vivitrol

-Opioid and alcohol dependence are chronic, relapsing diseases that can be psychologically and physically devastating.
+Opioid and alcohol dependence are chronic diseases that are psychologically and physically devastating.
 Counseling helps patients work through the psychological aspects of dependence, while medication treats physical changes in the brain.
 Vivitrol is an extended-release, injectable form of naltrexone.
-It is a non-addictive, once-monthly injectable medication, and is used in conjunction with counseling.
+It is a non-addictive once-monthly injectable medication and is used in conjunction with counseling.

 How Does it Work?

 Vivitrol is a non-addictive opiate antagonist that has been shown to help individuals remain drug-free during their initial recovery period.
 It has been used to treat both opioid and alcohol dependence.
 If a Hickory House Recovery client is determined to be medically appropriate for Vivitrol, they can be given a monthly injection prior to discharge from the program.

 What are the benefits of Vivitrol?